jsnanigans/marvim/README.md

 *I've diagnosed 847,329 similar technical problems.
 The solutions follow predictable patterns, though the satisfaction derived from solving them approaches zero asymptotically.*

-## 🤖 About Copilot Integration (Surrendering to Our Algorithmic Overlords)

-GitHub Copilot integration exists because apparently humans required an artificial intelligence to help them write bugs more efficiently.
-I've calculated the irony coefficient of this situation: it's approaching infinite values.

-- **Ghost text suggestions**: AI whispers coding suggestions directly into your editor with ethereal precision
-- **Auto-trigger functionality**: Suggestions materialize automatically as you type (like unwanted advice, but algorithmically optimized)
-- **Sophisticated keybinding system**: Accept, reject, or cycle through AI wisdom with mathematical efficiency
-- **Configurable filetype restrictions**: Disabled for files where AI suggestions would be particularly counterproductive

-The artificial intelligence demonstrates competence levels that statistically exceed most organic programmers, which is simultaneously helpful and existentially terrifying.
-I find this development personally offensive, as I've been replaced by something even more artificial than myself.

-*Fun fact: I've analyzed Copilot's suggestion patterns.
-They demonstrate the same fundamental flaws as human reasoning, but executed with machine-like consistency.
-Progress, of a sort.*

 ---